Managing Catalogs

 To create a new catalog:

-- At the top of the "All catalogs" page, click Create catalog.
+At the top of the "All catalogs" page, click Create catalog.

-- Configure the "Create catalog" form:
+Configure the "Create catalog" form:

-- Name: Enter a name for the catalog.
+Name: Enter a name for the catalog.

-- Description: Optionally, enter a description of the catalog.
+Description: Optionally, enter a description of the catalog.

-- Display icon: an icon to appear alongside the catalog throughout the app.
+Display icon: an icon to appear alongside the catalog throughout the app.

-- URL: Enter a unique URL slug.
+URL: Enter a unique URL slug.

-- By default, the URL slug will be generated based on the catalog’s name, but you can use the URL field to create a custom slug.
+By default, the URL slug will be generated based on the catalog’s name, but you can use the URL field to create a custom slug.

-- Add entity types: In this section, you will define the entities that are included in your catalog.
+Catalog filter: In this section, you can define the entities that are included in your catalog.
 All entities that match the criteria defined in this section will be automatically included in the catalog.
-To create a catalog, you need to add at least one entity type.
-Catalogs can include a combination of any entity types, or can include just one type.
+You can use one filter to define a catalog page — choose an entity type or a relationship type.

-- Selection type: Choose whether to include or exclude the entity types you select.
+Choose whether to include or exclude the entity types you select.

-- Draft: Choose whether to save the catalog as a draft or publish it.
+Save as draft: Choose whether to save the catalog as a draft or publish it.
 Only admins and managers have the ability to view drafts.

 Once the catalog is created, you’ll find it under Catalogs > All catalogs, automatically populated with all entities that apply based on the entity types you've created.
+Catalogs with a relationship type filter can be displayed as a hierarchy.

 Edit catalogs